One More Train to Rob: Production

 George Peppard called his character Harker Fleet "a likable type of guy.
 I wanted to play the role a long time before the film was made."
 He originally became attached in 1969.
-It was going to be filmed that year with Tisha Sterling but the location on which the film was to be made freezed out.
+It was going to be filmed that year with Tisha Sterling but the filming location was frozen.
 Then he was going to film it again but this was delayed when a new producer was put in charge.
 Peppard ultimately helped choose the music and suggested three violent deaths in the original script be deleted.

 "There's a lot of fun in this picture," he said.
 "We made it before Butch Cassidy and the Sundance Kid but it has the same sense of fun."

 Filming started 9 March 1970 under the name Hark.
 Gayle Hunnicutt was going to play the female lead Katy but Diana Muldaur played it instead.
 France Nuyen played the role of Ah Toy, her first film after a seven year absence.

 The movie was then retitled The Last Bullet.
 Peppard disliked the title which he said "sounds like a 1942 Western" and was unhappy with the original ad campaign which he said played the film too straight.
 Peppard offered to promote the film for free if the film's title and campaign were changed.
 Peppard had proposed H. Fleet, Robber as an alternative title and for a time this was used.
 Eventually One More Train to Rob was reached as a compromise.